CycriLabs/test-cli-app/.github/CONTRIBUTING.md

 If you want to help improve the docs, it's a good idea to let others know what you're working on to minimize duplication of effort.
 Before starting, check out the open issues.
-Comment on an issue to let others know what you're working on, or create a new issue if your work doesn't fit within the scope of any of the existing doc fix projects.
+Comment on an issue to let others know what you're working on, or create a new issue if your work doesn't fit within the scope of the existing doc fix projects.

 For large fixes, please build and test the documentation before submitting the Pull Request to be sure you haven't accidentally introduced any layout or formatting issues.
 You should also make